apache/spark/docs/mllib-evaluation-metrics.md

 #### Threshold Tuning

-It is important to understand that, in most classification models, the output of the model is actually a probability or set of probabilities, which are then converted to predictions.
-In the binary case, the model outputs a probability for each class: $P(Y=1|X)$ and $P(Y=0|X)$.
-However, there may be some cases where the model might need to be tuned so that it only predicts a class when the probability is very high (e.g. only block a credit card transaction if the model predicts fraud with >90% probability).
+It is import to understand that many classification models actually output a "score" (often times a probability) for each class, where a higher score indicates higher likelihood.
+In the binary case, the model may output a probability for each class: $P(Y=1|X)$ and $P(Y=0|X)$.
+Instead of simply taking the higher probability, there may be some cases where the model might need to be tuned so that it only predicts a class when the probability is very high (e.g. only block a credit card transaction if the model predicts fraud with >90% probability).
 Therefore, there is a prediction *threshold* which determines what the predicted class will be based on the probabilities that the model outputs.

 Tuning the prediction threshold will change the precision and recall of the model and is an important part of model optimization.
 In order to visualize how precision, recall, and other metrics change as a function of the threshold it is common practice to plot competing metrics against one another, parameterized by threshold.
 A P-R curve plots (precision, recall) points for different threshold values, while a [receiver operating characteristic](https://en.wikipedia.org/wiki/Receiver_operating_characteristic), or ROC, curve plots (recall, false positive rate) points.

 **Available Metrics**